MarkWilcock/Generative-AI-Course/10 Introduction.md

 * AI – a computer does something that a person would normally do
 * Generative – create _new_ content.
 This content can be audio, video (images and movies) or text.
 We are going to focus on text.

+This is a course about Generative AI.
+Generative AI differs from "traditional" AI.
+Traditional AI labels data but does not create new data.
 Examples of "traditional" AI include:
 * when the bank approves your credit card transaction or
 * when Amazon / YouTube / Netflix recommend a book / video / movie.